alexandru/sincron/README.md

 ## Contributing

-The Asterix project welcomes contributions from anybody wishing to participate.
+The Scalax project welcomes contributions from anybody wishing to participate.
-All code or documentation that is provided must be licensed with the same license that Asterix is licensed with (Apache 2.0, see LICENSE.txt).
+All code or documentation that is provided must be licensed with the same license that Scalax is licensed with (Apache 2.0, see LICENSE.txt).

-People are expected to follow the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) when discussing Asterix on the Github page, Gitter channel, or other venues.
+People are expected to follow the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) when discussing Scalax on the Github page, Gitter channel, or other venues.

 We hope that our community will be respectful, helpful, and kind.
 If you find yourself embroiled in a situation that becomes heated, or that fails to live up